 15 days – US$30, 30 days – US$50, and 90days – US$125

-Tourist visas can be extended for a maximum of 150 days in a year and these extensions are granted only at the department of immigration offices in Pokhara and Kathmandu.
+Tourist visas can be extended for a maximum of 150 days a year, and these extensions are granted only at the Department of Immigration offices in Pokhara and Kathmandu.
 For more information on Nepal visas, visit our visa information page.

 Our Trekking Guides/Leaders